PengNi/ccsmeth/README.md

                         accuracy of alignment.
 [This arg is for further extension, for now it is no use cause we use only primary alignment.]
-  --bwa                 use bwa instead of minimap2 for alignment --path_to_minimap2 PATH_TO_MINIMAP2
+  --bwa                 use bwa instead of pbmm2 for alignment --path_to_bwa PATH_TO_BWA
-                        full path to the executable binary minimap2 file.
-If not specified, it is assumed that minimap2 is in the PATH.
-  --path_to_bwa PATH_TO_BWA
                         full path to the executable binary bwa file.
 If not specified, it is assumed that bwa is in the PATH.